Part 2, The Allies Return

 Concealed by smoke from the burning grass, they were not subject to the brutality of fire which had decimated the regiment.
 Behind them came landing craft bearing the 5th Ranger Battalion.
 Moment later, German artillery fire began ranging over the area and hitting the sea.
 A shell smashed into the 116th Regimental backup HQ aboard LCI(L)91 which exploded.
 Five minutes later, LCI(L)92 trigged an underwater mine and blew up.

-The landing craft he was on, crushed up on a sandbar and the ramp dropped.
-He and the other men inside stepped and soon, some of the men were underwater.
+The landing craft he was on crushed up on a sandbar and the ramp dropped.
+He and the other men inside stepped out an fell straight into a deep pool.
 Somehow, Friedman and the others made to the beach and lay down flat in the shingle as German fire raked the beach.
 Friedman looked back at the sea and saw the water red with blood in which bodies and military gear lolled.

 Men who tried to advance off the shingle were hit but Friedman felt himself strangely comforted by being shoulder to shoulder with other men.
 “There was something reassuring about having warm familiar human bodies next to you even if they were dead…you were not alone,” he said.
 One man next to Friedman did die.
-This was a major from his unit with whom Friedman was talking.
-He was screaming in his ear to be heard about the din of battle when a bullet plowed into the Major's head.
+This was a major from his unit.
+Friedman was screaming in his ear to be heard about the din of battle when a bullet plowed into the Major's head.

-In fact, Capa’s photo shows two Sherman DD tanks from the first wave (B Company, 741st Tank Battalion), which had landed at hour ago, still on the beach (these were two out of five earmarked for Fox Green and Easy Red), which are joined being joined by several “wading” Sherman tanks from the 13th wave.
+In fact, one of Capa’s photos shows two Sherman DD tanks from the first wave (B Company, 741st Tank Battalion), which had landed at hour ago, still on the beach (these were two out of five earmarked for Fox Green and Easy Red), which are joined being joined by several “wading” Sherman tanks from the 13th wave.

-Among them was a special engineering group called Assault Group 10 which had orders to clear a path through the German obstacles and up the escarpment had already landed via LCT2425 minutes before the second wave.
-One of Capa’s first photograph shows a Sherman bulldozer with a big number “10” on its wading funnel moving to shore.
+Among them was a special engineering group called Assault Group 10 which had orders to clear a path through the German obstacles and up the escarpment.
+The unit had already landed via LCT2425 minutes before the second wave.
+Capa’s photograph shows a Sherman bulldozer with a big number “10” on its wading funnel moving to shore.
 This was a vehicle assigned to Assault Group 10 whose landing was followed by lone boat section with a single platoon of men from E Company, 16th Infantry, which arrived in front of a group of demolished beach houses known as the “Roman ruins.”

-Streczyk, a first generation American from New Jersey, spoke fluent Polish and German.
+Streczyk, a first generation Polish-American from New Jersey, spoke the language fluently.
 The Pole told him about 16 trenches packed with Germans atop the bluff.
 Spalding and Streczyk tried to collect reinforcements for the push up top.
 To their good fortune, Captain Joseph Dawson’s G Company, 16th Infantry with 227 men arrived in front of the “ruins” at 7 am.
 One landing craft had capsized, and several men had drowned.
-But at 7.10, G Company following the same tracks taken by Spalding and his group, towards the base of the cliff.
+But at 7.10, G Company following the same tracks taken by Spalding and his group towards the base of the cliff.
 They were joined by three squads of lost men from E Company, 116th RCT.

 The so-called "Spalding's Draw," a path running up the bluffs between WN64 and WN62, which was used by Lt Spalding and Tech Sgt Streczyk to get their men up top.
 This helped to achieve a breakthrough at "Omaha."
 US Army